aces/Loris/modules/candidate_parameters/README.md

 The Candidate Parameters module uses the following permissions.
 Any one of them is sufficient to have access to the module.

-candidate_parameter_view
+ - candidate_parameter_view
     - This permission gives the user viewing access to the module and all its tabs.

-candidate_parameter_edit
+ - candidate_parameter_edit
     - This permission gives the user editing access to the module and all its tabs.

 ## Configurations

 The candidate parameters module has the following configurations that affect its usage

-useProband
+ - useProband
     - This setting displays/hides the Proband tab of the module

-useFamilyID
+ - useFamilyID
     - This setting displays/hides the Family tab of the module

-useConsent
+ - useConsent
     - This setting displays/hides the Consent tab of the module

 ## Interactions with LORIS

-- Information collected in this modules is exported into the DQT using the CouchDB_Import_Demographics.php tool.
-Any modifications or additions to this module should be manually added to the script in order to view them in the Data Query Tool Demographics table or alternitavely added to another script to be imported separately into the DQT.
+- Information collected in this modules is exported into the Data Query Tool (DQT) using the `CouchDB_Import_Demographics.php` tool.
+Any modifications or additions to this module should be manually added to the script in order to view them in the DQT Demographics table or alternatively added to another script to be imported separately into the DQT.